North Korean train presumably carrying leader Kim Jong Un departed for Russia, South Korea media say

 The Yonhap news agency and some other media published similar reports.
 Japan's Kyodo news agency cited Russian officials as saying that Kim was possibly heading for Russia in his personal train.

-South Korea’s Presidential Office and National Intelligence Service didn’t immediately confirm those details.
+South Korea’s Presidential Office, Defense Ministry and National Intelligence Service didn’t immediately confirm those details.

-According to U.S. officials, Putin could focus on securing more supplies of North Korean artillery and other ammunition to refill draining reserves and put further pressure on the West to pursue negotiations amid concerns about a protracted conflict in Ukraine.
+According to U.S. officials, Putin could focus on securing more supplies of North Korean artillery and other ammunition to refill declining reserves as he seeks to defuse a Ukrainian counteroffensive and show that he's capable of grinding out a long war of attrition.
+That could potentially put more pressure on the United States and its partners to pursue negotiations as concerns about a protracted conflict grow despite their huge shipments of advanced weaponry to Ukraine over the past 17 months.

+North Korea has possibly tens of millions of artillery shells and rockets based on Soviet designs that could potentially give a huge boost to the Russian army, analysts say.

 In exchange, Kim could seek badly needed energy and food aid and advanced weapons technologies, including those related to intercontinental ballistic missiles, nuclear-capable ballistic missile submarines and military reconnaissance satellites, analysts say.